Ann Arbor Senior Center

 Membership

 Memberships are annual and start the day you sign up (it does not follow the calendar year).
 The cost of membership is $25 per individual; $35 per family (two adults).
 No-cost memberships are available to income eligible families that apply for the Ann Arbor Parks and Recreation Scholarship Program.
-Nonmembers may try each program, once, at no cost, prior to making their determination to join.
-Participation in a program following the free trial will incur a cost, depending on the program, per person for nonmembers.
+Click here to become a member today!

 Rent the Senior Center